Difference Between Project Manager and Program Manager

 A program manager is a professional leader with a clear vision for the future of a business.

-They are in charge of ensuring that the program’s goal is achieved, as well as serving as the official mentor and supervisor of teams working on various initiatives that contribute to the program’s success.
+They are in charge of ensuring that the program’s goal is achieved and serving as the official mentor and supervisor of teams working on various initiatives that contribute to the program’s success.

-A program manager is in charge of comprehending the entire program that the company is working on, as well as how it will affect the company as a whole.
+A program manager is in charge of comprehending the entire program that the company is working on and how it will affect the company as a whole.

 They are in charge of identifying and reviewing all initiatives that must be completed in order for the overarching program to be finished.